Spotify Release Radar: how it works and what it misses

 Release Radar is genuinely useful.
 Most people have no idea how it actually picks songs.

-The common assumption is simple: follow artists, get their new releases on Friday.
+Most people assume it's simple: follow artists, get their new releases on Friday.
 That's roughly how it works if you follow twenty artists who each release once a quarter.
-It starts falling apart when you follow hundreds, or when your taste runs deeper than the names on the album cover.
+It falls apart fast when you follow hundreds, or when your taste runs deeper than whoever's on the cover.

-Spotify Release Radar isn't a release tracker.
-It's a recommendation engine that happens to include some releases from artists you follow.
-Once you understand the rules, the gaps make more sense.
+Release Radar isn't a release tracker.
+It's a recommendation engine that happens to slip in some new music from artists you follow.
+The gaps make more sense once you know the rules.

 How it picks your songs

 Spotify's own docs lay this out.
-Release Radar draws from three sources:
+Release Radar pulls from three sources.

-That third bucket is where it gets interesting.
-Release Radar includes music from artists you don't follow and have never listened to.
-Spotify has confirmed this is intentional — the playlist is designed to mix tracking with discovery.
+That third bucket is the strange one.
+Release Radar quietly includes music from artists you don't follow and have never played.
+Spotify has confirmed this is intentional: the playlist is built to mix tracking with discovery.

 For casual listening, fine.
-If you're using Release Radar as your actual new-release system, those algorithmic picks are taking up spots that could go to artists you chose to follow.
+If you use Release Radar as your actual new-release system, those algorithmic picks are eating slots that could've gone to artists you actually chose.

 The rules most people don't know